spuddieblue/CF2---Registry-Forensics/README.md

 # Introduction to Windows Registry Forensics
-## Lab Guide for Non-Computing Students
+## Lab Guide for Computer Forensics 2 Students

 ### Overview
 The Windows Registry is a hierarchical database that stores crucial system and application configuration data.
 In computer forensics, the Registry often contains valuable evidence about user activities, installed programs, and system changes.